ku-sldg/plih/_simple/5-Failure.md

             (Left v) -> True))
 ```

 The `case` performs exactly the check we need.  `Right` compares the value generated with the results of `eval` on `t`.  `Left` just returns  `True`.
 Why?
-QuickCheck checks to see if the conjunction of all tests succeed.  `True` causes QuickCheck to, in essense, ignore the case.
+QuickCheck checks to see if the conjunction of all tests succeed.  `True` causes QuickCheck to ignore the case.
 Exactly what we want.
 Here's the QuickCheck function:

 ```haskell
 testEvals :: Int -> IO ()